masterkeech/PRefToMotion/README.md

 # parameters
 very simple list of parameters to interact with so far, the are:
-- **channels**: the channels that hold the xyz pref of similar data, if a 4th channel is supplied it will be used as a mask.
+- **pref channels**: channels that hold the xyz pref of similar data, if a 4th channel is supplied it will be used as a mask.
+- **uv channels**: channels to store the uv data that is being generated
-- **source frame**: the source frame to calculate the motion vectors from.
+- **source frame**: source frame to calculate the motion vectors from.
-- **samples**: the number of nearest neighbours to look up, used to calculate a weighted average from the squared distance to the lookup point.
+- **samples**: number of nearest neighbours to look up, used to calculate a weighted average from the squared distance to the lookup point.
+- **modes**: generates the motion as either an st map (normalised), uv map (vectors) or as the source pixels.
 # speed
 building the indices and querying a kd-tree with more than a million points can tend to be slow, optimisations forth coming.